djeang/vincer-dom/README.md

 ## Deploying on Maven Central

+The configuration lies in [jeka.properties file](jeka.properties).

-The publication is done via a github action defining the required environment variables :
+The publication is done via a [github action](.github/workflows/main.yml) defining the required environment variables :

 ```yaml
 env: